mhewedy/cv/README.md

 3. Run `grunt build` and get your fresh CV in the HTML format from `dist/index.html`.

-4. Deploy by running `./build.sh` then cd "mhewedy.github.io" and commit and push to github
+4. Deploy by running `./build.sh` then `cd mhewedy.github.io` and git commit then push to github

 If you want it in the PDF format, you can print the page as a PDF from your browser, just like I do all the time.

-**Note:** `src/contents/color_palette.json` contains the color settings of your CV.
+> **Note:** `src/contents/color_palette.json` contains the color settings of your CV.
 There is a fixed set of colors, and you can look at your options from that file (`colorOptions` field) or [here](https://raw.githubusercontent.com/smddzcy/cv/master/src/img/color-palette.jpg) or `src/img/color-palette.jpg` file.

 ## Filling Your Information